postgresml/pgcat/CONFIG.md

 default: 5
 ```

-Number of seconds of connection idleness to wait before sending a keepalive packet to the server and client.
+Number of seconds of connection idleness to wait before sending a keepalive packet to the server.

 ### tcp_keepalives_count
 ```